-We have the following contractual obligations and commitments as of June 30, 2017 (in thousands):
+We have the following contractual obligations and commitments as of September 30, 2017 (in thousands):

-Less than 1 1 to 3 3 to 5 More than
+Less than 1 to 3 3 to 5 More than

-T otal Year Y ears Years 5 Years
+To tal 1 l Year Y Zears Years 5 Years

-Operating Leases (1) \$ 170 \$ 170 - - -
+Operating Leases (1) \$ 521 \$ 245 276 - -

-Purchase Obligations (2) CHF 7,600 CHF 5,700 CHF 1,900 - -
+Purchase Obligations (2) CHF 7,600 CHF 5,700 CHF 1.900

 - (1) In July 2009 we entered into a multi-year non-cancelable lease for our offices in Waltham, Massachusetts.
 In October 2011, we amended the lease extending its expiration to December 2014.
 In August 2014, we amended the lease extending its expiration to June 2018 with one optional one-year extension period.
+In August 2017, we amended the lease extending its expiration to September 2019 with one optional one-year extension period.
 The minimum lease payments above do not include common area maintenance charges or real estate taxes. - (2) In July 2015, we entered into a manufacturing services agreement with Lonza Ltd ("Lonza") for the processing, development and manufacturing of the active pharmaceutical ingredient, or API, in our lead product candidate, vonapanitase.
 Purchase obligations include contractual arrangements in the form of purchase orders with Lonza, where there is a fixed non-cancelable payment schedule.
-We have one purchase obligation of 7.6 million Swiss Francs for work to be performed during 2017 totaling 5.7 million Swiss Francs and by the end of 2019 totaling 1.9 million Swiss Francs.
+We have one purchase obligation of 7.6 million Swiss Francs for work performed during 2017 totaling 5.7 million Swiss Francs and by the end of 2019 totaling 1.9 million Swiss Francs.